lycus/mci/docs/instruction_set.rst

 **Operand type**
     None

-Performs a left shift of the bits of elements in an array or vector.
+Performs a left shift of the bits of elements in an array, vector, or static array.

 If any of the involved arrays/vectors are null, undefined behavior occurs.
 If the shift amount is larger than or equal to the amount of bits of the element types involved, behavior is undefined.

-The first two source registers must be arrays or vectors of the types allowed in shl_, and must have the same element type.
+The first two source registers must be arrays, vectors, or static arrays of the types allowed in shl_, and must have the same element type.

-The second source register must be of type ``uint`` or an array or vector of these.
+The third source register must be of type ``uint`` or an array, vector, or static array of these.

 array.shr
 ---------